 The drive up to the house is very impressive, down a long tree-lined drive, past the England Rugby team’s training grounds.
 When you arrive at the hotel, you can either park yourself in the large car park or use valet parking which is free.
 I chose to valet park since it was free.
 I had to wait a few minutes as there was no one there but there is a small hill down from the car park so I thought it would be easier to just pull up at the entrance.

 The previous time I had stayed at Pennyhill, I had simply gone down to the pool and had lunch there.
 This time I made the mistake of saying to the receptionist that this was my plan.
 I was told that this was not allowed (!) as it was classed as part of the spa.
 You are only allowed access to the spa from 3pm.
 I do understand the spa requirement but not allowing guests to purchase lunch at the poolside café seems rather odd.
 I was pointed in the direction of the Terrace in the main part of the hotel.

 Pennyhill are gradually refurbishing their rooms and each room is different in terms of layout.
 I am not keen on the unfurnished rooms (known as Classic) as it is not really to my taste but if you like quaint English décor, it may be more your thing.
-My Plush Suite was much smaller than the Classic Junior Suite I had had before but it did have one of the best bathrooms instead.
+My Plush Suite (Silver Birch) was much smaller than the Classic Junior Suite I had had before, but it did have one of the best bathrooms instead.
 The bathrooms at Exclusive hotels are generally of a very high standard and one of the highlights.

-The room was well equipped to 5 star standard with air conditioning, Dualit espresso machine, media hub and DVD player.
+The room was well equipped to 5 star standards with air conditioning, Dualit espresso machine, media hub, and DVD player.
 The bed had high thread count sheets and was very comfortable to sleep in.
 I particularly like the bears you are given to hang outside as a ‘do not disturb’ sign.

-The other rooms range from the Cosy room which is the entry level which still have a TV by the bath.
+The other rooms range from the Cosy room which is the entry-level which still have a TV by the bath.

 The attraction for me is definitely the spa.
-This is simply the best hotel spa I have been to in the UK, other than purpose built spa hotels such as Ragdale Hall.
+This is simply the best hotel spa I have been to in the UK, other than purpose-built spa hotels such as Ragdale Hall.
 Although the room prices may sound high, given that you have access to the spa for nearly 24 hours, it makes it a good deal to me.
 Even for a basic spa day you can easily spend well over £100.
 The range of facilities is huge with both indoor and outdoor pools – including the 25m indoor Ballroom Pool, with underwater music.
-There is also an outdoor hydrotherapy pool which is reached from inside the building, so great for winter time too.
+There is also an outdoor hydrotherapy pool which is reached from inside the building, so great for wintertime too.

 During warmer months the outdoor bar and kitchen is open and they will even bring you your drink in the hot tub or hydrotherapy pool!
 You can’t beat sipping a glass of fizz in the Jacuzzi on a nice day.